 Invasive plants are non-native trees, shrubs, grasses and flowers that have been spread by human activity, intentionally or accidentally.
 They are often capable of reproducing and spreading rapidly, outcompeting native species and upsetting the ecosystem balance.
 According to the International Union for the Conservation of Nature (IUCN), invasive alien species are the second most significant threat to biodiversity after habitat destruction.

 Prevention is key to controlling the spread of invasive plants.
-Consult the information below to learn more about Japanese Knotweed, an exotic invader that has been identified in Westmount.
+Consult the information below to learn more about preventing and controlling common ragweed and Japanese Knotweed, an exotic invader that has been identified in Westmount.

 Sources: Environment and Natural Resources (Canada), Ministère des Forêts, de la Faune et des Parcs (Québec)

 Common ragweed — an invasive annual plant found throughout Quebec — is considered to be the main cause of allergic rhinitis or hay fever.
 More than 10% of the population is affected by the light, airborne pollen, which may cause sneezing, irritated nose and eyes, coughing and asthma.
 A single ragweed plant is capable of producing several million grains of pollen during its flowering stage from mid-July until the first frost.

 Ragweed, which can reach up to 2m high, is recognizable by its serrated leaves and spiked flowers.
 Its appearance varies with its stages of growth.
 It tends to grow in poor, arid and disturbed soils, and is frequently seen along roads, streets and sidewalks, as well as on industrial land..